jkhoel/wasm-next-image-resize/README.md

 It then uses a small NextJS webapp to demo the WASM functions we have written.

-## Usage

-### Client-side
-This project shows two patterns for using WebAssembly modules client-side with Next;

-- Using a Context to share the WASM library to any children
+This project uses Context to share the WASM library down the three
-- Importing and initializing (`wasm.default()`) the library inside the same component

 ## Development: WASM